 Market risk is the risk that the value of the portfolio assets in the trust will fluctuate.
 This could cause the value of your units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
 These can include changes in interest rates, the value of the Reference Asset and inflation.
 While the Options are related to the performance of the Reference Asset, the return on the Options depends on the level of the Reference Asset at the Options Expiration Date.
-The Options Expiration Date is June 18, 2021.
+The Options Expiration Date is June 30, 2022.
 Even though we supervise your portfolio, you should remember that we do not manage your portfolio.
 The trust will not sell a security solely because the market value falls as is possible in a managed fund.

 Options risk.
-The value of the Options will be affected by, among other factors, changes in the value of the Reference Asset, the Underlying Index and the securities comprising the Underlying Index, changes in interest rates, changes in the actual and implied volatility, as well as in dividend yields, of the Reference Asset, the Underlying Index and the securities comprising the Underlying Index, and the remaining time to the Options Expiration Date.
+The value of the Options will be affected by, among other factors, changes in the value of the Reference Asset, the Underlying Index, changes in interest rates, changes in the actual and implied volatility, as well as in dividend yields, of the Reference Asset, the Underlying Index and the securities comprising the Underlying Index, and the remaining time to the Options Expiration Date.
 The value of the Options does not increase or decrease at the same rate as the level of the Reference Asset (although they generally move in the same direction).
 However, as an Option approaches its expiration date, its value increasingly moves with the value of the Reference Asset.
+The value of the Written Options may reduce the value of your units.
+The Written Options create an obligation to potentially make a payment in contrast to the Purchased Options, which create an obligation to potentially receive a payment.
+As the value of the Written Option contracts increases, it has a negative impact on the value of your units.
 The trust may experience substantial downside risk from specific option contracts positions and certain option contract positions may expire worthless.